leuraph/experiments/local_linear_solvers/solver_comparison/readme.md

 - repeat for $N$ sweeps

 ## `experiment_3.py`
+Calculate all local increments, mark a subset of elements, recalculate local increments for this subset and update them accordingly, i.e.
 - sweep over all elements $T \in \mathcal{T}$
   - using a local solver, compute the local increment $d_n^{(T)}$
   - compute the local energy difference $\Delta E^{(T)}$